TawannaWillis/Active-Directory-Account-Security/README.md

 <br />- Attempt to log in 6 times with an incorrect password.
 <br />- Observe that the account is locked out in **Active Directory**.
 <br />- Unlock the account.
-<br />- Reset the password.
-<br />- Attempt to log in again with the new password.

 </p>